DarrCoh/ISS-Window/README.md

 > Easy to setup with a single board computer, takes about 6min to install.
 Brilliant !

+### 1/3 Download tools

-### 1/3 Update your single board computer and download the tools
+- Update your single board computer

-- In this example, I will use a Raspberry Pi running RaspbianOS.
+> In this example, I will use a Raspberry Pi running RaspbianOS.
 ```shell
 $ sudo apt-get update
 $ sudo apt-get upgrade